telerik/maui-docs/controls/pdfviewer/search/configuration.md

 slug: pdfviewer-search-configuration
 ---

-# .NET MAUI PDF Viewer Overview
+# .NET MAUI PDF Viewer Search Configuration

 The Telerik UI for .NET MAUI PDF Viewer exposes `SearchSettings` property which you can use to configure the search functionality, such as search criteria, commands, highlight colors, etc.